krystlepalace/Akaii-Chat-Bot/README.md

 ## TODO
 1. Add middlewares
-2. Any structure improvements (from using patterns to re-arranging folders and files)
+2. Any structure improvements (from using patterns to re-arranging folders and files).
+For example, i can build dispatcher with factory.
 3. NSFW recognition with NudeNet
 4. Make 3 docker image versions for each release with different models or make model folder customizable with docker compose
 5. Switch to mongodb